 Can I Give My Dog Protein?
 Answer: Not Recommended

-That’s why when you buy their dog food you need to make sure that it contains a meat source as it’s first ingredient, so that you can be sure they are getting enough of it.
+That’s why when you buy their dog food, you need to make sure that it contains a meat source as its first ingredient, so that you can be sure they are getting enough of it.

 Whey Protein for Dogs

-Dog Treats With Protein
+Dog Treats with Protein

-Some dog treats are mostly made with protein in the form of meat, and these would be perfectly acceptable as a way to make sure that they are getting enough of it.
+Some dog treats are mostly made with protein in the form of meat.
+These would be perfectly acceptable as a way to make sure that they are getting enough of it.
 This way you can give them a treat after they’ve been running around, or after they’ve gone for a walk with you.

 When to See a Vet